Electronic Dog Doors Australia -

 This product by PetSafe is, without a doubt, the best electronic smart door you can find on the market.
 Equipped with tons of features, this model offers the perfect blend of convenience and technology you want in such a product.

-This smart dog door works using the radio frequency identification system.
+As our independent expert team noted, this smart dog door works using the radio frequency identification system.
 It comes with a SmartKey, which is a tiny little tag device that you attach to your dog’s collar.
 As your pooch approaches the PetSafe door, the automated flap picks up the signal and opens to let them in or out.

 The PetSafe Electronic Smart Door being tested by our independent expert team.

-PetSafe smart door features three programmable modes: locked, unlocked and automatic.
+We also love how the PetSafe smart door features three programmable modes: locked, unlocked and automatic.
 So depending on the time of the day or weather, you can control the outdoor access of your pets.

 The installation is pretty simple.
 Designed to fit most standard doors, the PetSafe smart door is easily mounted with just a few screws around the frame.
 With an extension, you can also set it up on the wall.